 Customer case

-The Norwegian Coastal Administration reduces its archiving time by almost 90%.
+The Norwegian Coastal Administration reduces time spent on archiving by almost 90%

-In the winter of 2020, the Norwegian Coastal Administration contacted Tribia because they wanted to start using Interaxo Project as a project tool.
-Gradually, there was also a growing need to change the archiving process – a time-consuming task that they wanted to streamline.
-This was the start of a completely separate integration.
+In the winter of 2020, the Norwegian Coastal Administration contacted Tribia because they wanted to get started with Interaxo Project.
+Gradually, they realised there was a growing need to change their archiving process – a time-consuming task they wished to streamline.
+And this was just the beginning of a brand new integration.

 The archiving requirements from public authorities are a hygiene factor in the Norwegian Coastal Administration’s development projects.
-But this is also a time-consuming process that we would rather not have to spend a lot of time and resources on in our busy everyday lives.
-Marit Olsen, Senior Engineer and Quality Manager for Development at the Norwegian Coastal Administration, is happy to now be able to use this time in other areas.
+But this is also a time-consuming process that anyone would rather not have to dedicate a lot of time and resources to.
+Marit Olsen, Senior Engineer and Quality Manager for Development at the Norwegian Coastal Administration, is happy to finally be able to spend this time on more valuable tasks now.

-“We wanted a simpler solution without this bottleneck for things to be archived,” says Olsen.
+“We wanted a simpler solution without this bottleneck for things to be archived,” Marit says.

 The outcome of close cooperation between the Norwegian Coastal Administration, Tribia and Sikri (supplier of Elements), was the development of a brand new integration “Interaxo2Elements”.
 With this in place, archive-worthy documentation is now transferred both automatically and continuously between project tools and archive systems.
 According to Olsen, this saves the Norwegian Coastal Administration almost 90% of the time the job previously took!